North Korea and weapons of mass destruction: History

 On January 6, 2016, in North Korea, the U.S. Geological Survey detected a magnitude 5.1 seismic disturbance, reported to be a fourth underground nuclear test.
 North Korea claimed that this test involved a hydrogen bomb.
 This claim has not been verified.
 A "hydrogen bomb" could refer to several stages of fusion development, ranging from boosted fission devices to true thermonuclear weapons.

 Within hours, many nations and organizations had condemned the test.
 Expert U.S. analysts do not believe that a hydrogen bomb was detonated.
-Seismic data collected so far suggests a 6–9 kiloton yield and that magnitude is not consistent with the power that would be generated by a hydrogen bomb explosion.
+Seismic data collected so far suggest a 6–9 kiloton yield and that magnitude is not consistent with the power that would be generated by a hydrogen bomb explosion.
 "What we're speculating is they tried to do a boosted nuclear device, which is an atomic bomb that has a little bit of hydrogen, an isotope in it called tritium," said Joseph Cirincione, president of the global security firm Ploughshares Fund.
-The German source which estimates for all the North Korea's past nuclear test has instead made an initial estimation of 14 kt, which is about the same (revised) yield as its previous nuclear test in 2013.
-However, the yield estimation for January 2016 nuclear test was revised to 10 kt in the subsequent nuclear test from North Korea.
+The German source which estimates for all North Korea's past nuclear tests has instead made an initial estimation of 14 kt, which is about the same (revised) yield as its previous nuclear test in 2013.
+However, the yield estimation for January 2016 nuclear test was revised to 10 kt in subsequent nuclear tests from North Korea.

 On February 7, 2016, roughly a month after the alleged hydrogen bomb test, North Korea claimed to have put a satellite into orbit around the Earth.
 Japanese prime minister Shinzō Abe had warned North Korea to not launch the rocket, and if it did and the rocket violated Japanese territory, it would be shot down.
 Nevertheless, North Korea launched the rocket, leading the United States, Japan, and South Korea to criticize the launch.
 Despite North Korean claims that the rocket was for peaceful, scientific purposes, it has been heavily criticized as an attempt to perform an ICBM test under the guise of a satellite launch.
 China also criticized the launch, urging "the relevant parties" to "refrain from taking actions that may further escalate tensions on the Korean peninsula".

 A fifth nuclear test occurred on September 9, 2016.
 This test yield is considered the highest among all five tests thus far, surpassing its previous record in 2013.
 The South Korean government said that the yield was about 10 kt despite other sources suggesting a 20 to 30 kt yield.
 The same German source which has made estimation of all North Korea's previous nuclear tests suggested an estimation of a 25 kiloton yield.
 Other nations and the United Nations have responded to North Korea's ongoing missile and nuclear development with a variety of sanctions; on March 2, 2016, the UN Security Council voted to impose additional sanctions against North Korea.

 In 2017, North Korea test-launched two ICBMs, the second of which had sufficient range to reach the continental United States.
 In September 2017, the country announced a further "perfect" hydrogen bomb test.